Figuring Out Gas & Galaxies in Enzo (FOGGIE). XV. Examining the Spatial and Kinematic Relationship between Circumgalactic Mg II and O VI: Mock Absorption Features along Sightlines

-We can see in Figure \ref{fig: DV} that there are a wide range in velocity differences and distance difference between the mock absorber pairs.
+We can see in Figure \ref{fig: DV} that there are a wide range in velocity differences and distance differences between the mock absorber pairs.
 It is important to note that the distance at higher redshift cannot extend as high as lower redshift since we limit that data to within the virial radius, and the virial radii are smaller at high redshift.
-There is a ``hot zone" at low velocity and distance difference, but the black median line and blue 80th percentile line show that the data is fairly spread out in velocity space, especially compared to the \citet{werk_cos-halos_2016} results shown as the vertical red line.
-Although the most populated bins of the two-dimensional histogram have low distance difference and low velocity difference, we can see that for a large population of absorber pairs we would expect the median of both the distance differences and velocity differences to be pulled further out by a trailing tail of larger and larger differences in both directions.
+The most populated bins of the two-dimensional histogram have low distance difference and low velocity.
+However, the data are fairly spread out across 100s of km/s in velocity space and 10s to 100s of kpc in distance space.
+Many velocity separations lay above the \citet{werk_cos-halos_2016} results shown in blue.
+Even some of the pairs that are within $\mathrm{35~km/s}$ are not necessarily spatially correlated with one another.
 Overall, this would suggest that these two ions, while having some correlation, are not as correlated in the FOGGIE simulations as we see in the COS-Halos QSO absorption line observations of \citet{werk_cos-halos_2016}.
 This is discussed in more depth in Section \ref{subsec: absrober relationship}.